Frequently Asked Questions About Mental Health

-Only professionals licensed in the fields of psychology, counseling, social work, psychiatry, and medicine can diagnose a mental health condition.
-However, if you are trying to determine if you should seek help from one of these professionals, the following are some tips:
+Only professionals in the fields of psychology, counseling, social work, psychiatry, and medicine can diagnose a mental health condition.
+Online screening tools or opinions from friends and family are not enough to diagnose a mental health condition.

 What kind of services are there and who should I see?

 There are a variety of services for mental health conditions.
 The lists of professionals and their specialties are listed here.

 Are there support groups in my area?
 How do I find them?

 Support groups are non-professional organizations that offer spaces for people to come together for peer support.
 There are many different support groups available for mental health conditions.

 A few resources that offer specific support topics include:1-3

 Though laws have been made that mandate mental health insurance coverage, there are still things you need to keep in mind.
 Differences in costs, limits, and coverage still exist.
 The best way to find out coverage, as well as professionals in your network, is to call the customer service number of your insurance company, or look up your policy benefits online.4

 - Medicaid and Medicare offer mental health benefits.